 Then choose the workflow in the search bar on the right.

 The same process exists for actions.

-Overall, I am very excited about this new release–I am guessing I will find some new things as I continue to dig into it (for better or for worse) but this is a great step forward.
+Overall, I am very excited about this new release for vRealize –I am guessing I will find some new things as I continue to dig into it (for better or for worse) but this is a great step forward.
 Once they add full XaaS support to these workflows then we are in great shape–I imagine that is just a matter of time.
 Like most things I would rather them get this feature out now, then wait for it to be fully supported with XaaS.
 Gives me some time to learn it.